-- of the Workforce Innovation & Opportunity Act, pop - 3 quiz if you can get the date right when that was - 4 passed, we will do that contest at the break. - 5 Anyway, requires State Rehab Councils to submit the - 6 Annual Report to RSA, our friends at the Rehab - 7 Services Administration and the State Governor.
-So - 8 the Act doesn't actually tell us what we need to - 9 do, but it does say that we should provide - information on the status of the VR programs - operating within the state and that the report is - to be made available to the public through - appropriate modes of communication.
+- 1 Rehabilitation Act of 1973 as amended by Title IV - 2 of the Workforce Innovation & Opportunity Act, pop - 3 quiz if you can get the date right when that was - 4 passed, we will do that contest at the break. - 5 Anyway, requires State Rehab Councils to submit the - 6 Annual Report to RSA, our friends at the Rehab - 7 Services Administration and the State Governor.
+So - 8 the Act doesn't actually tell us what we need to - 9 do, but it does say that we should provide - 10 information on the status of the VR programs - 11 operating within the state and that the report is - 12 to be made available to the public through - 13 appropriate modes of communication.